maitag/peote-net/README.md

 ####TODO:
-- testscripts for performance/stability
+- stresstests to check stability and performance
-- more samples
+- direct connection from peoteClient to peoteServer without going through remote proxy